ShubhamSonkesriya/Face-Recognition-Attendance-System/README.md

 3. An excel file will be created, marked with the attendance for the faces it recognised.
 4. Keep all the images and the python script in the same folder as well as run the python script for the same folder.
 5. Excel will be created with the number of the month as name.
 For eg. if current month is january, then the name of the excel        file created will be '1.xlsx'.
-6. Suppose today is 4th of january then the attendance will be marked in the 4th column of the '1.xlsx' file.
+6. Suppose today is 4th of january then the attendance will be marked in the 'D' column of the '1.xlsx' file.

 **Future updates..